 By using care management tools to follow up with patients over time, you improve patient outcomes and drive downstream revenue.

 Once you implement your software solution to identify all patients and have scaled your genetic services, managing patient care plans over time is crucial realizing the incremental downstream revenue opportunities.
 In the case of breast centers and cancer centers, preventative services may include general patient visits, breast MRIs, increased number and frequency of screenings, and prophylactic surgeries.

-We don’t want to spoil too much of Michele’s talk, so we’ll share a similar story from the Advisory Board on how one cancer center improved access to genetic counseling, and saw 40 percent more patients and an increase on downstream revenue.
+Here is a similar story from the Advisory Board on how one cancer center improved access to genetic counseling, and saw 40 percent more patients and an increase on downstream revenue.